 These platforms provide high-quality educational content and are fun to explore!
 Access is free with a valid library card and pin number.
 Databases include:

-- Academic Search Premiere: Contains full text for more than 2,000 journals, including more than 1,550 peer-reviewed titles.
+- Academic Search Premier: Contains full text for more than 2,000 journals, including more than 1,550 peer-reviewed titles.
 This multi-disciplinary database covers virtually every area of academic study.

 - Consumer Health Complete:A comprehensive full-text resource for consumer-oriented health content covering all areas of health and wellness from mainstream medicine to the many perspectives of complementary, holistic and integrated medicine.